 Drake’s ABA Program is a comprehensive program that provides intensive classroom instruction and supervised practicum experiences.
 Coursework in the ABA Program will prepare individuals to enter the field with the ability to:

 Completion of the Masters in ABA requires a total of 45 credit hours.
 Students enroll for 9 credit hours each semester, which includes coursework and practicum hours.
 The program will span 5 semesters (fall, spring, summer, fall, spring).

-Part-time options are available, interested students should contact Dr. Pence for more details.
+Part-time options are available, interested students should contact Dr. Valdovinos for more details.

 Students who already have a Master’s degree can complete the certificate program.
 Completion of the Certificate in ABA requires a total of 36 credit hours.
 The certificate program will span 4 semesters (fall, spring, summer, fall).
 Students are required to complete 21 hours of core courses and complete practicum hours.

 Drake graduate students, in School of Education and College of Pharmacy and Health Sciences, can designate a “Specialization” in Applied Behavior Analysis.
 The course work associated with the Specialization exists as part of the curriculum for the Master’s and Certification in ABA offered by the ABA program.
 Students interested in becoming Board Certified Analysts will have the option to enroll in the Certificate program in ABA after completing ABA 262, ABA 264, and ABA 265

 Anyone interested in a career in applied behavior analysis should be aware of the two primary credentials that are often needed to do so.
 The first is Board Certified Behavior Analyst (BCBA), and the second is Licensed Behavior Analyst (LBA; sometimes called a Licensed Applied Behavior Analyst or LABA).